(c) Atmz (2011)- with a stage-wink and half-turn

 We want his characters to rage.
 Much of his old stuff fetishises the mundane, thirteen sets of portraits of ordinary madness.
 But All Eternals Deck is about extraordinary madness instead: aging Satanists, aging celebrities, self-dramatizing speedfreaks.
 (So too is the album before that - if you see religious love as the extraordinary thing it is.)
 Religion is his most potent theme, stretched out uncommonly deep - the Dante of Durham, North Carolina saying that romantic love is analogous to faith.

-I'm not sure how much weight these deadpan explanations should have - a quick skim of Youtube comments shows that he does lots of them, and not coherently neither.
+I'm not sure how much weight we should give these deadpan and definitive explanations - a quick skim of Youtube comments shows that he does lots of them, incoherently.
 But when he tells us a theology student fan sent him a paper on the Life of the World to Come, it's not hard to suspend disbelief.
 (Doesn't that sound just like what we're like?)

 Worst, he claims that the Alpha Couple are real, people he still knows, still horribly together.